mgiulini/pymap/README.md

 The first command tests the code with a standard python 3.10 environment, while the second checks the code-style.

 **6.** open a new Pull-Request on this page, correctly linking the issue.
 Ask for a review from anyone of the contributors.
-PS: the Pull Request must pass the continuous integration tests to be accepted.

 Enjoy!